 The first Women’s Institute was formed in Scotland in Longniddry, East Lothian in 1917.
 Since then we have grown to approximately 14,500 members across Scotland including the most rural of Islands to the highly populated vibrant cities.

-With our Headquarters in Edinburgh, 31 Federations throughout Scotland and over 620 Institutes, we are proud to bring a broad mix of women together to connect, share, teach and meet.
+With our Headquarters in Edinburgh, 31 Federations throughout Scotland and 599 Institutes, we are proud to bring a broad mix of women together to connect, share, teach and meet.

 It is our aim to increase our membership to continue the legacy created nearly 100 years ago.
 Be part of the SWI and share your passions.